azinker/azinker.github.io/README.md

 - ending point tally

 <h3>ICE BOX</h3>
-- Have timer that scores user points
+- Have timer that scores user points and previews it at the end.
-- Have completion screen